areyoush/credit-wise/data/README.md

 This folder contains input datasets used to train the ML Model.

-This project uses the German Credit Data from the UCI ML Repository.
+This project uses the German Credit Data (non-numeric) from the UCI ML Repository.

 ## Contents